- Alumni & Donors

 Home > Presentation

 Headed by Florence Haegel since September 2016, Sciences Po’s Centre for European Studies and Comparative Politics (UMR 8239) is a multidisciplinary research unit specialising in comparative political analysis.
-Reflecting on social science research methods is an important part of the work done there.

 The key research domains are grouped around four main overlapping research axes: